Frequently Asked Questions

-Sterile – is an identification that the product is provided sterile and has been sterilized.
+Sterile – is an identification that the product is provided sterile and has been sterilised.

-Sterile Using Irradiation – is an identification that the product is provided sterile and has been sterilized using irradiation.
+Sterile Using Irradiation – is an identification that the product is provided sterile and has been sterilised using irradiation.

-Sterile Using Ethylene Oxide – is an identification that the product is provided sterile and has been sterilized using ethylene oxide.
+Sterile Using Ethylene Oxide – is an identification that the product is provided sterile and has been sterilised using ethylene oxide.

 Non Sterile – is an identification that the product that is normally provided sterile in the same or similar packaging has not been sterilized.

 Caution – essentially a cautionary symbol and should be used to highlight the fact that there are specific warnings or precautions associated with the product, which are not otherwise found on the label.